-Mark Oliphant College is South Australia’s first purpose built facility combining care, preschool, junior primary, primary and secondary education.
+Mark Oliphant College is South Australia’s first purpose-built facility combining, preschool, early, primary and secondary education on one site.

-In 2006 the communities of Smithfield Plains Kindergarten, Smithfield Plains Junior Primary, Smithfield Plains Primary and Smithfield Plains High School voted to close and become part of a new school to be built at Munno Para West.
+In 2006 the communities of Smithfield Plains Kindergarten, Junior Primary, Primary and Smithfield Plains High Schools voted to close and become part of a new school to be built at Munno Para West.